Hypejet/Jet/README.md

 ### (Craft-)Bukkit based software (Spigot/Paper)
 Minecraft minigame servers are popular for a long time.
 The oldest ones started from simple minigame servers and ended up with a large server networks.

 Since Minecraft release, a lot features were added, affecting server performance.
 However, minigame servers don't need all of those features.
-Some servers may also want to have a multi-threaded solution, which Minecrafy doesn't have  That's why server software like Jet and Minestom came up.
+Some servers may also want to have a multi-threaded solution, which Minecraft doesn't have.
+That's why server software like Jet and Minestom came up.

 Jet doesn't have any vanilla features re-implemented by default, allowing for developers to implement their own mechanics and vanilla mechanics, but only these, which they need.